zac4j/crypto-market-analysis/README.md

 ### Disclaimer

-Cryptocurrency Market Analysis is a complex task, and the models implemented here are for educational purposes only.
+Cryptocurrency Market Analysis is a complex task, and the models implemented here are for my educational purposes only.
 The analysis should not be considered financial advice.